FStarLang/FStar/examples/dm4free/README.md

 effect checking code.

 Items left:
+- change the elaboration of the match to push the return _inside_ the branches instead of wrapping the whole branch on the outside (better for Z3)
 - fill out various TODOs in `dmff.fs` to faithfully check everything (right now, most checks are fairly lax);
 - try out more things in the definition language; try out with a parameterized